-He's the author of YA novel Hybrids, in which a virus causes teenagers to merge with technology in a terror-filled near-future world.
+Some of his feelings about having CP informed the writing of YA novel Hybrids, in which a virus causes teenagers to merge with technology in a terror-filled near-future world.
 Hybrids is "a stunningly clever novel" – The Times – and was winner of the HarperCollins-Saga Magazine 2006 Childrens Novelist competition.

 His latest novel is the futuristic romantic tragedy/fantasy, Stormteller.